Try Something New: Colorful, Affordable Origami Paper Jewelry Making for Summer

 from Origami Jewelry Motifs by Julián Laboy-Rodríguez

-Consider these important questions when choosing paper:
+Consider these important questions when choosing paper for origami paper jewelry:

 - Is it expensive?
 Is it hard to find?